KittyGiraudel/site/_posts/2014-01-15-sass-string-to-number.md

 }
 ```

 I think you can see where this is going.
-Now let's have a look at what happens inside the loop:
+Now let’s have a look at what happens inside the loop:

 ```scss
 @for $i from 1 through str-length($string) {